25 mm automatic air defense gun M1940 (72-K): Mass production

 Serial production began at the Kalinin plant in 1941, with further developments of the gun delayed.
-However, by the beginning of the Great Patriotic War, there was not a single gun that passed military acceptance tests.
+However, by the beginning of the Second World War, there was not a single gun that passed military acceptance tests.
 After the outbreak of the war, additional problems associated with gun carriages were found, which were solved by outright mounting them on truck beds or armored trains.
 The Red Army received about 200 units of such improvised self-propelled 25mm anti-aircraft guns, mounted on a GAZ-MM chassis.
 Around 300 units were in service in total in 1941.
 Plant Nos.
 172 and 4 joined in the production in 1942, but their manufacturing capabilities were far from enough: they could only manage 200 units per year altogether.

 Plant No. 88 followed in 1943, which successfully solved the aforementioned issues alongside producing the gun in quantity and improving the design to facilitate mass production.
 It also built its own 94-KM in 1944-1945 by combining two 72-K cannons on a single 94-K carriage.
 Production of the 72-K ceased as the war ended, but there was no replacement in the Soviet Union; only in 1960 did the 72-K get replaced by the ZU-23(2A14).